 Allergy sufferers may notice a dirty air filter before anyone else in the home.
 They tend to be more sensitive to the increase in allergens than other individuals.

 An annual inspection of your HVAC system often includes a thorough cleaning as well.
-This can help to reduce the buildup that occurs within the main unit, making it run easier and improve the overall air quality.
+This can help to reduce the buildup that occurs within the main unit, making it run more easily and improving the overall air quality.
 When this is performed in combination with routinely changing the air filter, you have far fewer particles in the air that lead to health problems.

 The odds are that you already knew mold was bad for your health, but did you know that your air conditioner may be pumping it into your home?
 When your home is too humid inside, the air has an excessive amount of moisture.
 In turn, that moisture gets converted to condensation that can build up on your windows, your walls, and within the ductwork of your home.